Google Pixel 4a case render suggests a popular Pixel 3a feature is back

 We can also see a 3.5mm headphone jack in the case renders, and while the Pixel 3 and Pixel 4 were both lacking this port, the Pixel 3a series had them.

 So that's what's returning from pre-Pixel 4 devices, but what about the Pixel 4's influence?
-Well, we can see the distinctive square camera block in the renders, but curiously the camera isn't at the edge of it (as you'd imagine) but rather central.
-It makes the device seem a little ugly, in our opinion.
+Well, we can see the distinctive square camera block in the renders, but the layout of the camera within it seems a little ugly, in our opinion.

 The Pixel 4a is arguably a more attractive device on the front thanks to this punch-hole, as the screen-to-body ratio is presumably much higher than if there was a notch.
 This partly makes up for the weird rear design.